CsalazarSY/agent-chatbot/README.md

 1. Clone the repository.
 2. Create a virtual environment: `python -m venv venv`
 3. Activate the environment: `source venv/bin/activate` (or `venv\Scripts\activate` on Windows).
-4. Install dependencies: `pip install -r requirements.txt`
+4. Install dependencies: `pip install -r requirements.txt` (or use `conda env update --file environment.yml --prune` if using Conda with the provided file)
 5. Configure environment variables (e.g., in a `.env` file): Set API keys for OpenAI, StickerYou, HubSpot, and configure ChromaDB path/settings.
-6. Run the main application script (e.g., `python src/main.py`).
+6. Run the main application script (e.g., `python src/main.py` or `python main_server.py` for the server).

 ## Key Components

 *   **Agents (`src/agents/`)**: Definitions and system messages for each agent.
-*   **Tools (`src/tools/`)**: Functions callable by the agents (SY API wrappers, HubSpot tools).
+*   **Tools (`src/tools/`)**: Functions callable by the agents (SY API wrappers for pricing; HubSpot tools).
+Note: Order management tools exist in `sy_api.py` but are not used by the `PriceQuoteAgent`.
 *   **Configuration (`config.py`, `.env`)**: API keys and settings.
-*   **Main Application (`src/main.py` or similar)**: Server setup (e.g., FastAPI), webhook handling, agent initialization, chat management.
+*   **Main Application (`src/main.py` or `main_server.py`)**: Server setup (e.g., FastAPI), webhook handling, agent initialization, chat management.

 ## System Architecture

 The system consists of several specialized agents coordinated by a central Planner Agent:

-- **Planner Agent:** Orchestrates the conversation flow, analyzes user intent, delegates tasks to specialized agents, and communicates results back to the user.
+- **Planner Agent:** Orchestrates the conversation flow, analyzes user intent, delegates tasks to specialized agents, informs users if a requested feature (e.g., order tracking) is in development and offers support tickets, and communicates results back to the user.
 - **Product Agent:** Identifies product IDs based on user descriptions using a predefined data source or live API calls.
 It can also list, filter, and count products.
-- **StickerYou API Agent (SY API Agent):** Interacts with the StickerYou API for tasks like fetching price quotes (specific and tiered), managing orders (details, tracking, cancellation), and listing supported countries.
-It does not handle product listing/interpretation.
+- **Price Quote Agent (formerly SY API Agent):** Interacts with the StickerYou API for tasks like fetching price quotes (specific and tiered) and listing supported countries.
+It does not handle product listing/interpretation or order management.
 - **HubSpot Agent:** Interacts with the HubSpot Conversations API to manage threads, send messages/comments, and retrieve information about actors, channels, and inboxes.
 - **User Proxy Agent:** Represents the user within the AutoGen framework.